aaronpk/draft-parecki-oauth-client-id-metadata-document/draft-parecki-oauth-client-id-metadata-document.md

 authorization server, the client needs to establish a unique identifier, and needs to to provide the server with metadata about the application, such as the application name and icon.
-In cases where an application is interacting with authorization servers that the developer of the application has no relationship with, manual registration is impossible.
+In cases where a client is interacting with authorization servers that it has no relationship with, manual registration is impossible.

+While Dynamic Client Registration {{RFC7591}} can provide a method for a previously unknown client to establish itself at an authorization server and obtain a client idenfier, this is not always practical in some deployments and can create additional challenges around management of the registration data and cleanup of inactive clients.

 This specification describes how an OAuth 2.0 client can publish its own registration information and avoid the need for pre-registering